Jack251970/Flow.Launcher.Plugin.ClipboardPlus/README.md

 This plugin is a clipboard manager for [Flow Launcher](https://github.com/Flow-Launcher/Flow.Launcher).

-It can help you manage your clipboard history with support for text, images, and files.
+It can help you manage your clipboard history and customizing copy rules with support for text, images, and files.

 ## Features